Greener Practice - Environment & Sustainability

 Our values: - Our People, Our Place and our Planet!

 The core purpose of Penryn Surgery is to 'support your health' - which means helping you stay well, emotionally and physically.

 This means looking after the places we live and work in.
 We're working to bring our carbon impact down, and helping us all see the connections between the health of us all as people, and the health of the plant we live on.

 We take part in the Green Impact for Health Scheme run by the Royal College of General Practitioners and the National Union of Students.
-We are delighted that everything we've done already towards carbon reduction and sustainability has been recognised and we have been awarded with the silver award in May 2022 following on from our bronze award in 2020,
+We are delighted that everything we've done already towards carbon reduction and sustainability has been recognised and we have been awarded with the gold award in November 2022 following on from our silver and bronze awards in previous years.

 Fortunately most of the solutions for the planet also make our health better - for example eating a mainly plant based diet, engaging in active travel and exercise in nature, avoiding smoking, reducing pollution etc all enhance our health and reduce our need for medications, with further benefits to the NHS, your health and the carbon footprint of healthcare.